markuptitan/ACN-syllabus/content/specific-skill-success-criteria/for-loops/_index.md

 }
 ```

-### All learners should be able to iterate over strings and arrays.
+## All learners should be able to iterate over strings and arrays

 Some people think you need to turn strings into arrays before you can start iterating over them.
 This is not the case!

-### All learners should understand the basics of while loops.
+## All learners should understand the basics of while loops

 - Can you convert a for loop into a while loop?
 - How do `break` and `continue` statements work in while loops versus for loops?